PedroGaya/hellblazers/content/gm-rules/combat.md

 - **Specialists**
   - Strong groups optimized for a singular goal.

-### Boss Fights
+#### Boss Fights

-Must have great variation in tactics, roles and battlegrounds, as well as well defined "win" and "lose" conditions for all parties involved.
+Must have great variation in tactics, roles and battlegrounds, as well as pre-defined "win" and "lose" conditions for all parties involved.
 May include a boss-tier enemy, or a similarly effective group of other enemy types.

-### Morale

-Most enemies are not willing to die or make great sacrifices in a fight.
-Before combat starts, when enemy numbers are reduced by half, or when the fight is close to over, the GM may decide to have enemies give up due to morale.

 ## Running Combat